There is little good information about Isla Grande in Colombia. That changes today!

 → If you stay in an economical hotel, you’ll have to take a public boat (sometime the hotel may give an in-depth explanation).
 The boats also leave from La Bodeguita, from 8 am to 10 am.
 Between the time of embarkation and the numerous stops on the way, count at least 2h30.

-TPMT tip: It is best to arrive on time to sit in the shade.
+TPMT tip: It is best to arrive early to sit in the shade.

 → Otherwise, there is still the boat rental option.
 True, it is much more expensive.
 But there are two significant benefits to consider: